pleabargain/EnglishHelpsYourCareer/grammar elements adverbs.md

 - Our friends recently got engaged to each other.
 -  We quickly finished the project.
 # loudly

+# accordingly
+- I would use the materials that I have and adjust accordingly.

 # freshly
 - These vegetables are freshly picked from our garden.
 # horribly